 Board of Directors

 The Federal Home Loan Bank of Chicago's Board of Directors is responsible for overall management and oversight of the Bank pursuant to the Federal Home Loan Bank Act.
 Like each of the other Federal Home Loan Banks, our Board of Directors is composed of two types of directors: member and independent.
-There are currently ten directors elected by our members and serve to represent our members in Illinois and Wisconsin.
-There are currently seven independent director positions, which are filled through a District-wide nomination and election process.
-All directors serve four-year terms.
+For 2018, there are currently ten directors elected by our members and serve to represent our members in Illinois and Wisconsin.
+For 2018, there are currently eight independent directors, whose positions are filled through a District-wide nomination and election process.
+Generally directors serve four-year terms.

 Read the Charter for the Audit Committee of the Board of Directors; click here.

 The Executive Team of the FHLBank Chicago provides overall strategy and coordination of the Bank's management.

 The Community Investment Advisory Council of the FHLBank Chicago consists of representatives from community and nonprofit organizations actively involved in providing or promoting affordable housing and/or community lending in Illinois or Wisconsin.
 The Advisory Council meets quarterly with representatives from the FHLBank Chicago's Board of Directors to advise the FHLBank Chicago on ways in which it can better carry out its housing finance and community investment missions.
 Nominations to the Advisory Council are accepted annually.

 Code of Ethics and Reporting Concerns about Alleged Unethical Conduct